terence636/DOCKER/README.md

 ## Docker Build Cache
 - Will not run the same instruction again if the build version is the same
-- To bypass cache use --no-cache=true option
+- To bypass cache use --no-cache option
+- E.g docker build --no-cache -t <app-name> .

 ## Docket COPY
 - We can use COPY command to copy our project files into the container